tranquildata/fhir/README.md

 -------------------------------

-To mitigate the effects of the database being compromised clients can request that Patient data be encrypted when stored (fields name, birthDate, telecom, address, photo, contact, communication, text) by setting an HTTP header `X-GoFHIR-Encrypt-Patient-Details: 1`.
+To mitigate the effects of the database being compromised clients can request that [some Patient data](https://github.com/eug48/fhir/blob/master/models2/encryption.go) be encrypted when stored by setting an HTTP header `X-GoFHIR-Encrypt-Patient-Details: 1`.
 However this currently prevents searches by these fields from working.

 Encryption is done using AES-GCM with a random nonce.
-The 32-byte key is specified in an environment variable `GOFHIR_ENCRYPTION_KEY_BASE64` and a name should be given to the key via `GOFHIR_ENCRYPTION_KEY_ID`.
+The 32-byte key is specified in an environment variable `GOFHIR_ENCRYPTION_KEY_BASE64`.
+A name should be given to the key via `GOFHIR_ENCRYPTION_KEY_ID` and this is checked for consistency prior to decryption.

 Getting started using Docker